travis-ci/docs-travis-ci-com/user/database-setup.md

 #### Installing Locales

 The following example shows the lines you need to add to your `.travis.yml` to install the Spanish language pack.
-The `sudo` command is not available on [container based infrastructure](/user/workers/container-based-infrastructure) so you currently cannot install locales on it.

 > Note that you need to remove the PostgreSQL version from the `addons` section of your .travis.yml: